 Keep in mind that everything should be purchased and set up BEFORE you get the geckos.
 This will save you a lot of stress, and does your new pets a big favor, too.

 We also recommend finding an experienced reptile veterinarian in your area.
 It’s always better to do a little bit of research when nothing’s wrong than to find yourself in a panic when your pet gets sick.
-Start here: Finding the Reptile Vet of Your Dreams.
+Locate a vet near you in the ReptiFiles Reptile Vet Directory!

 Picking the Perfect Mourning Geckos